juhp/ostree-pin/README.md

 $ sudo ostree-pin

-Sets the current deployment to pinned.
+Sets the current deployment to pinned, and unpins the previously pinned deployment.
+If more than one deployment was pinned it doesn't touch them.